succsuccsucc/succ/README.md

 - Comsume the last message in a channel
 - Get estimated time of arrival (ETA) of all bus routes at a bus stop (KMB only)
 - Get train arrival times at a Light Rail stop
+- Get MTR bus departure times
 - Get MTR fare between two stations

 ## ⚗️ Future additions
 Maybe I'll add these features to the bot.
 Maybe not.
-- Bus ETA of other bus companies
-- Train arrival times for MTR
+- ~~MTR train arrival times~~ Someone made it already
 - **You tell me**